Dick Van Dyke: 1969–1992: Established star

+In 1968, it was reported that Albert R. Broccoli had offered Van Dyke the chance to replace Sean Connery as James Bond.
+Van Dyke declined the offer, asking Broccoli: "Have you heard my British accent?".
 In 1969, Van Dyke appeared in the comedy-drama The Comic, written and directed by Carl Reiner.
 Van Dyke portrayed a self-destructive silent film era comedian who struggles with alcoholism, depression, and his own rampant ego.
 Reiner wrote the film especially for Van Dyke, who often spoke of his admiration for silent film era comedians such as Charlie Chaplin and his hero Stan Laurel.
-Also in 1969, Van Dyke played Rev. Clayton Brooks, a small-town minister who leads his Iowa town to quit smoking for 30 days to win $25 million (equal to $ today) from a tobacco company in Cold Turkey, although that film was not released until 1971.